Aftercare and Rehabiliation

 Rehabilitation Centers, 12 Step Programs, Therapy

-RDD Center is committed to your success and we cannot emphasize enough, the importance of aftercare.
-Some patients feel that 30 or 60 day rehabilitation centers would be of great benefit after the anesthesia detox treatment.
-Others find the 12 step program helpful and with this setting, can continue attending meetings for years if they would like.
-We feel it is important to also seek therapy in your own hometown because this is where you are, where your family is, this is where your familiar ground is, where your stress issues may be and this is where you will have to be strong and learn to say "no" when temptation and stress arises.
-Regular visits to a therapist in your area are more conducive and convenient and can be an on-going treatment without having to devote a lot of time away from home and work, etc. Therapists cannot prescribe medications and we feel it is good to try and remain drug free and work on more healthy ways to cope with stress, anxiety, etc. The attitude that "a pill" is needed for everything is possibly what got the person where they are today.
+RDD Center is committed to your success.
+RDD center cannot emphasize enough the importance of aftercare.
+Some patients feel that 30 or 60 day rehabilitation centers are of great benefit after the anesthesia detox treatment.
+Others find the 12 step program helpful and continue attending meetings for years.
+We feel it is important to also seek therapy in your own hometown because this is where you live, where your family and friends are for support, where you spend your time, where you are familiar, where anxiety and problems arise, and this is where you need to stay strong and learn to say “no” when you are confronted with temptation and stress.
+Regular visits to a therapist in your area are more conducive and convenient and can be an on-going, continued treatment without having to devote a lot of time away from home and work, etc. Therapists cannot prescribe medications and we feel it is good to try and remain drug free and work on more healthy solutions to cope with stress, anxiety, etc. The attitude that “a pill” is needed for everything is sometimes where the addiction started in the first place.

 Cognitive Behavioral Therapy-CBT

 It is best to find a therapist that is skilled and certified in CBT.
 You can visit the National Association of Cognitive-Behavioral Therapists website, specifically the CBT Referrals section to find a therapist in your area.
 CBT is a brief psychotherapeutic approach that hopes to change troubling behavior and dysfunctional emotions and cognitions through a 12-20 week goal oriented treatment.
-Relapse prevention may require more sessions and can be an enjoyable experience for most.
-The sessions start with formulating a plan that the patient is actively involved in and then comes the work of assisting the patient to reorganize dysfunctional thoughts and find ways to change behavior.
-This is typically done with a collaborative effort from both the patient and the therapist.
+Relapse prevention may require more sessions.
+Many report this is an enjoyable experience.
+The sessions start with formulating a plan that the patient is actively involved in the process.
+Then the work begins of assisting the patient to reorganize dysfunctional thoughts and find ways to change behavior.
+This is typically done in a collaborative effort from both the patient and the therapist.
 This dual effort approach helps the patient gain some self control and helps with negative thinking about themselves, others and their future.
-Typically together they talk about expected outcomes, practice the skills learned and have active role playing during sessions.
+Typically together they talk about expected outcomes, practice the skills learned and have active role-playing during sessions.
 Ultimately, the goal of CBT is for the patient to gain the ability to think more positively and productively and to independently address cognitions and behaviors.
-This will encourage the patient to go forth in the right direction by pacing themselves and their thoughts, etc. Thoughts that are automatic are not eliminated but they are understood and restructured.
+This encourages the patient to go forth in the right direction by pacing themselves and their thoughts, etc. Thoughts that are automatic are not eliminated but they are understood and restructured.
 Patients learn to go forward in a more positive direction and to focus on learning skills to improve their behavior and responses.

 It is most important to help patients become aware of their actions, be able to gain meaning from their experiences, evaluate their responses and reactions to everyday life.
 Patients are encouraged to try new ways of reacting both cognitively and behaviorally.
 It is important to seek therapy from a therapist that sees events from their patient’s perspective.
 The therapist should be warm and sympathetic and be able to quickly establish a good rapport through genuine concern and care for the patient.